gasangw/NestJS-Interview-Questions-And-Answers/README.md

     _Note_: The benefit of this is that it encloses the application and its environment into a single runnable entity `(a container)`.
 This ensures that the application runs the same way, regardless of where it's deployed, providing consistency and reliability across different deployment environments.

      **[⬆ Back to Top](#table-of-contents)**

+34. ### How can you use Docker Compose with NestJS, and what is its role in a multi-container setup?